-Many people interested in a career as a PTA ask questions like, “where do physical therapist assistants work” and “where can physical therapist assistants work?”
+Many people interested in a career as a PTA ask questions like, “where do physical therapist assistants work”, “where can physical therapist assistants work?” and “how to become a physical therapist assistant“.

 These are important questions to research and while you are studying in your physical therapy assisting program you should be considering the many different career paths that you could take upon graduation and completing your state licensing exam.